Pura Vida, Mae!

 - Keep hard at work: Centenarians seem to have enjoyed physical work of all their lives.
 They find joy in everyday physical chores.

 - Eat a light dinner: Eating fewer calories appears to be one of the surest ways to add years to your life.
 With lunch as their main meal of the day, Nicoyans eat a light dinner early in the evening.
 Their traditional diet of fortified maize and beans may be the best nutritional combination for longevity the world has ever known.
-(Try this 5-Minute Tasty Squash and Beans for a taste of Costa Rican homecooking!)

 - Drink hard water: Nicoyan water has the country’s highest calcium content, perhaps explaining the lower rates of heart disease, as well as stronger bones and fewer hip fractures.